charlesl3/NonLinearControl/README.md

 This is the repo for course projects of ENGG 149 at Dartmouth College.

-## Lab 1 Review of Modern Control Theory
+## Project 1: Review of Modern Control Theory

 Highlighted MATLAB commands and packages: